Food Vendor Insurance: Cost, Coverage & Best Providers

 Workers’ Compensation

-Nearly every state requires you to carry workers’ comp if you have at least one employee.
+Nearly every state requires you to carry workers’ compensation insurance if you have at least one employee.
 This important policy takes care of your employees if they are injured or become ill as a result of work-related activities by paying for medical bills and replacing their lost wages.
 It can also provide some protection for your business if the injured employee decides to sue.

-Best Food Vendor Insurance Providers
+Best Food Vendor Insurance Companies

-- FLIP: Best overall provider for food vendor insurance
+- FLIP: Best overall provider

-- Hiscox: Best for owner-operator vendors
+- Simply Business: Best for owner-operator vendors

-- Next: Best for food carts
+- Next Insurance: Best for food carts

 - CoverWallet: Best for concessionaires